-In soap making, Sodium Hydroxide is a key ingredient, combined with vegetable oils to initiate the saponification process, creating soap.
+In soap making (including shampoo bars), sodium hydroxide is a key ingredient, combined with vegetable oils to initiate the saponification process, creating soap.
 Additionally, its cleansing and solubilizing properties make it an integral component in both household and industrial detergents.

 Chemical Name: | Sodium Hydroxide |